It's a wonderful opportunity for first time visitors to experience the Spirit of Zen Practice on a Saturday weekend.

 Saturday 9:00 am - 3:00 pm

-Explore the fundamental teachings of Buddhism as foundation and inspiration for daily practice in a twelve-week course.
-Book and syllabus to be determined.
+Explore the fundamental teachings of Buddhism as foundation and inspiration for daily practice in a 12-week online course.
+See Calendar for book and syllabus.

 Learn to sew a rakusu in a class in preparation for Jukai, receiving Buddist precepts for lay ordination.
 Participants will take part in an ancient tradition from the time of Shakyamuni Buddha.
 Over the course of several weeks, you will complete an intricate interweaving pattern of Buddha’s rakusu with single minded focus, silently repeating refuge vows with each stitch.
 The sewing unifies body and mind due to its silent continuous effort.